-By publishing content on your blog and optimizing it for search engines (SEO = search engine optimization), you will get more and more traffic from Google searches without having to pay for it.
+By publishing content on your blog and optimizing it for search engines (SEO = search engine optimization), you will get more traffic from Google searches without paying for it.

 With every new blog post two things will happen:

-- new visitors will discover your blog and, thus, find your business.
-This is the starting point of their client journey.
+- new visitors will discover your blog and, thus, find your business and begin their client journey.

 - existing readers will revisit your blog, each time advancing on their client journey.

 The more people read your content, the more sales you are going to see.